 Outdoor parks, playgrounds and trails all provide recreational opportunities where walking, running or hiking contribute to healthy living and exercise.
 A community which has access to these amenities is more likely to take advantage of them, contributing to the health of the community.
 Likewise, the more access they have, the more likely they are to use them.
 And while many people think of open space as large forested areas or parks, in more urban communities these can take many other forms such as community gardens, pocket parks and corner playgrounds.
-Even a consistent planting of mature street trees-which often go unnoticed by many people as the general backdrop scenery of a street have a profound impact on the landscape and our health.
-Such trees provide a regular repository of shade on hot summer days, and provide fresh oxygen in cities where air quality is often lower.
-They also provide welcome scenery and relief from the paved urban hardscape and make the city a more inviting place to live and work.
+Even a consistent planting of mature street trees-which often go unnoticed by many people as the general backdrop scenery of a street-have a profound impact on the landscape and our health.
+Such trees provide a regular repository of shade on hot summer days, and provide fresh oxygen in cities where clean air is often at a disadvantage.
+They also provide welcome scenery and relief from the paved urban hardscape.
+If you were to take a residential city block with mature street trees, and then remove those trees, the city would be a much less inviting place to live and work.